22 Best Places To Visit Outside London For Day Trips

 The best way to explore Brussels is by visiting the above-mentioned highlights on arrival and picking one of Brussels’s cool neighbourhoods to explore in the afternoon.

-Antique lovers can indulge in vintage shopping in the Marollen, known for its plethora of antique shops and the famous daily flea market at het Vossenplein.
+Antique lovers can indulge in vintage shopping in the Marollen, which is known for its antique shops and the famous daily flea market at het Vossenplein.

 The best area to visit in Brussels for a bit of luxury is Louiza.
 You can window-shop at high-end boutique stores and enjoy gastronomic diners at restaurants housed in marvellous Belle Epoque buildings.